Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2011, the number of online job vacancies for librarians has grown at a rate similar to the average for all vacancies.
-There were slightly fewer vacancies in 2017 than there were in the previous 3 years, but as more librarians retire in the coming years, the number of vacancies is expected to increase.
+Since 2013, the number of online job vacancies for librarians has grown at a rate similar to the average for all vacancies.
+There were slightly fewer vacancies in 2018 than there were in the previous 3 years, but the number of vacancies has increased this year.

 Jobs advertised chart